fvaleri/strimzi-debugging/sessions/008/README.md

 open_txn: ProducerSession[producerId=171100, producerEpoch=1]->FirstBatchInTxn[firstBatchInTxn=Batch(baseOffset=913095344, lastOffset=913095344, count=1, baseSequence=0, lastSequence=0, producerId=171100, producerEpoch=1, partitionLeaderEpoch=38, isTransactional=true, isControl=false, position=76752106, createTime=2022-06-06T03:16:47.124Z, size=128, magic=2, compressCodec='none', crc=-2141709867, isValid=true), numDataBatches=1]
 ```

-If the `open_txn` is the last segment batch, then the it may be closed in the next segment (false positive).
+If the `open_txn` is the last segment batch, then it may be closed in the next segment (false positive).
 Otherwise, we can rollback the hanging transaction by running the command printed out by `klog snapshot`.

 ```sh